FatihKoz/DisposableTheme/docs/README.md

 * External Redirection modal "close" button may not work, thus clicking somewhere else outside the modal or pressing ESC key is required to close it when needed.

 ## Release / Update Notes

+26.JUL.24

+* Added option for displaying local times at flight schedule
+* Some helper improvements
+* Some tiny text fixes
+* Hide buttons for bids/simbrief/vmsacars load according to scheduled days
+* SimBrief form selection should now display a dropdown indicator

 01.JUN.24